High court to hear Texas case about prayer during executions

 “These ministrations are deeply rooted in petitioner’s sincere religious beliefs and reflect the fundamental importance of prayer, song, and human touch as powerful expressions of Christian faith.
 To deny them imposes a substantial burden on petitioner’s free exercise of religion,” they have told the court.

 The Biden administration has also weighed in.
 It noted that under the Trump administration the federal government carried out a series of 13 executions in six months at the federal execution chamber in Terre Haute, Indiana.
-During those executions, at least six religious advisers spoke or prayed audibly with inmates in the execution chamber and in at least one case there was brief physical contact.
+During those executions, which also made news for likely acting as a superspreader event, at least six religious advisers spoke or prayed audibly with inmates in the execution chamber.
+In at least one case there was brief physical contact.

 “The federal government has long sought to accommodate inmates’ religious practices when carrying out capital sentences,” said the administration, which has halted federal executions.